darylsoonn/FEDAssignment2/README.md

 ## Features

-We have 3 pages, homepage, shop page, trivia page, with the cart page as a subpage of shop page
+We have 3 pages, homepage, shop page, trivia page, with the cart page as a subpage of shop page.

 - The homepage is our mainpage and it is the eye catcher for the shopgoers, it shows a carousell and a movable slider to show the models and what shopgoers might be able to look out for in the store.
 - The shop page uses WebAPI to display a shop page that has a number of products, it comes with a cart page which allows the user to select products on the main shop page and add it to their cart in the cart page.